Online Engineering Schools in Kentucky

 Accreditation

-Earning a diploma or degree from an accredited program is often necessary to obtain certain types of employment; to qualify for licensure as a Professional Engineer (PE); or to be granted admissions into some graduate schools.
-There are many organizations which accredit online engineering programs, but they’re not all created equal.
+Earning a diploma or degree from an accredited program is often necessary to obtain certain types of employment; to qualify for licensure as a Professional Engineer (PE), or to be granted admission into some graduate schools.
+There are many organizations that accredit online engineering programs, but they’re not all created equal.
 Here are the most well-known and established accreditation organizations, which have been recognized by the U.S. Department of Education’s Council for Higher Education Accreditation (CHEA):

 National accreditation